N-Wouda/docblock/README.md

 void func();
 ```
 That is, the documentation block starts with `/*` or `/**`, and ends with `*/`.
 Any starting `*` on documentation lines in the block are allowed, but not required.
+> To avoid parsing issues, non-documentation block comments SHOULD NOT use C-style comments.

 The `docblock` package is a pure Python package and depends only on `pyparsing`.
 It can be installed as